jeromelachaud/VerySimpleRSSReader/README.md

 ##### A very simple RSS reader in PHP

   - copy the 'config-sample.php' file and rename it 'config.php'
-  - Edit it with you own parameters
+  - edit it with you own parameters
-  - You may want to use the 'sample_database.sql' script to create the database
+  - use 'sample_database.sql' for testing